This recipe combines chickpeas, tomatoes and herbs with a hint of curry paste / powder for a warming but light soup.

 Peel and slice the carrots.

-Peel cut the potato into cubes.
+Peel and cut the potato into small cubes.

 Peel and finely chop the garlic.

-This is a great soup for preparing advance leaving only the addition of chickpeas and five minutes to warm through before serving.
+This is a great soup for preparing in advance leaving only the addition of chickpeas and five minutes to warm through before serving.
 To do this prepare everything as described in the recipe but don't add the chickpeas.
 Let the prepared soup cool then store in the fridge until ten minutes before serving.
 Then simply add the chickpeas and heat for five minutes.

-The chickpeas are not added until the end of this recipe because the will provide great texture to the soup.
+The chickpeas are not added until the end of this recipe because they will provide great texture to the soup.
 The potato is used to thicken the soup with herbs and a touch of curry paste giving it depth of flavour.
 If you don't have curry paste then use a couple of pinches of curry powder.